Sujai/hyderabad-iot-event/README.md

 # Hyderabad / IOT Workshop
-Wi-Fi Credentials for 05-07-2025 workshop( SSID : Argo, Password : pHzQ9U4T)
+Wi-Fi Credentials for 05-07-2025 workshop( SSID : QLIEVENT, Password : qlievent1@)
 ## Developing Applications on the Qualcomm Linux Platform
 A single day workshop for developers to build multimedia and AI applications.
-The goal is to Explore application development using Qualcomm VSCODE IDE, Explore sample apps using QDemo, QDC and run sample AI/ML or Multimedia applications using Qualcomm Linux platform and capture feedback on the experience.
+The goal is to Explore application development using Explore sample apps using QDemo and run sample AI/ML or Multimedia applications using Qualcomm Linux platform and capture feedback on the experience.

 ## Scope
 ### Overview